apache/cordova-android/guides/Cordova Upgrade Guide.md

 2. Add cordova-1.6.0.jar to the libs directory in your project
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
 4. Copy the new cordova-1.6.0.js into your project
-5. Update your HTML to sue the new cordova-1.6.0.js file
+5. Update your HTML to use the new cordova-1.6.0.js file
 6. Update the res/xml/plugins.xml to be the same as the one found in framework/res/xml/plugins.xml